 You have no right to regain that land except compensation. your any litigation towards that purpose will not be maintainable.
-So forget that land because no rule is made in this regard i.e. to re transfer to the person to whom it is acquired.
+So forget that land because no rule is made in this regard i.e. to re-transfer to the person to whom it is acquired.

 In Ratnavelu Pillai v.
 Varadaraja Pillai’, 1942-1 M.L.J.
-569, decided by the court that An order rejecting a plaint does not conclusively determine the rights of the parties; nor is it a formal expression of an adjudication determining the rights of any party with reference to any matter in controversy in the suit.
+569, decided by the court that An order rejecting a plaint does not conclusively determine the rights of the parties; nor is it a formal expression of an adjudication determining the rights of any party concerning any matter in controversy in the suit.
 Order 7, Rule 13, C. P. C. provides that the rejection of the plaint on any of the grounds mentioned in that order is no bar to a fresh suit on the same cause of action.

 You are a necessary party to the suit.
 Your right is not adjudicated by the court.
 If plaint is dismissed then you may be evicted from the house.
-So file an appeal or a fresh suit on the same cause of action immediately.
+To file an appeal or a fresh suit on the same cause of action immediately.